zalfyputra/hadoop-vs-python/README.md

-# WordCount Program
+# Hadoop vs Python

-This program is used to count the frequency of each word in a given set of documents, in this case a given set of TXT files.
-The program consists of two main stages: the Map stage and the Reduce stage.
+This project aims to compare the performance and scalability of Word Count MapReduce programs implemented in Hadoop and Python, focusing on various data sizes.
+By analyzing the execution time and resource utilization of both implementations, we seek to understand how these technologies handle different data volumes.

-SBD Group 3:
+Made by SBD 01 Group 3:
 - Cecilia Inez Reva Manurung - 2106636994
 - Gemilang Bagas Ramadhani - 2006535205
 - Laode Alif Ma'sum Sidrajat Raja Ika - 2106731213